Libraries & Spaces

 Special Collections Research Center Use Policies

-As part of the Special Collections Research Center renovation project, the Center will close and will not be accepting new research appointments for several weeks beginning Monday, March 24.
-We will reopen in our temporary location on the first floor of Lauinger Library.
-Please check back to this website for status updates.
+During the Special Collections Research Center renovation project, the Center is open in its temporary location on the first floor of Lauinger Library.
+Due to space constraints in our temporary quarters, and because many of our materials are currently offsite, researchers should make an appointment.
 You can find out more about the renovation here.

 - Please submit a photo I.D. to the reading room desk attendant; the I.D. will be held at the front desk while you are working in the reading room.

 - Please help guarantee the security of our material by placing all personal property (including bags and coats) in the lockers outside the reading room designated for the special use of our researchers.
 Only pencils, paper, and portable computers may be brought into the reading room.